mikaeilorfanian/BetterCoderBook/design-patterns.md

 ## How to Learn About Design Patterns

-If you're totally new to design patterns then start with \_Head First Design Patterns. \_This section of the book will be a perfect companion for whatever resource you're using to learn about design patterns.
-If you already know about design patterns then try to read as many pages of this part of the book as you can.
+If you're totally new to design patterns then start with Head First Design Patterns.
+The content of this chapter contains many notes from this book and it will be a perfect companion for whatever resource you're using to learn about design patterns.
+If you already know about design patterns then try to read as many pages from this chapter as you can.

-### What You Will Find Here
+### What This Chapter Is About

 Examples of patterns' usage in popular libraries and interesting discussions beyond what you'll usually find in introductory learning material.

-For example, there are several discussions of how specific patterns can be improved upon using Pythonic code.
-There will also be some detailed articles about using some of the patterns in complete programs.
-Finally, I have some though-provoking writings about how you can use patterns in unexpected ways, sometimes even outside of the programming world!
+For example, there are several discussions on how specific patterns can be improved upon using Pythonic coding practices.
+There will also be some detailed articles about using patterns in complete programs.

+Finally, there are some though-provoking sections about how you can use patterns in unexpected ways, sometimes even outside of the programming world!